-Canva’s better video editing interface, web design builder, mobile apps, Magic Resize tool and significantly wider range of templates give it a clear advantage in the features department.
+Canva’s better video editing interface, web design builder, mobile app offering, Magic Switch tool and significantly wider range of templates give it a clear advantage in the features department.

-But it’s Canva’s value-for-money that is ultimately its main selling point: for just $12.99 per month in total, 5 users can enjoy the vast majority of Canva features and all its premium assets.
-By comparison, if paying monthly, the total Visme cost for five users would be $295 every month (5 x $59).
-This significant extra cost be justifiable if the Visme feature set was considerably stronger — but it isn’t.
+But it’s Canva’s value-for-money that is ultimately its main selling point: for just $29.99 per month in total, 5 users can enjoy all of Canva’s premium features and assets.
+By comparison, if paying monthly, the total Visme cost for five users would be at least $295 every month (based on having 5 users on the ‘Pro’ plan and being charged $59 per user).
+This significant extra cost could be justifiable if the Visme feature set was considerably stronger — but it isn’t.

-Visme does have a few advantages over Canva: it lets you export your work to HTML5 format, its brand kit feature is more comprehensive, its form builder is handy for making lead magnets and it offers more support channels to its customers.
+Visme does have a couple of advantages over Canva: it lets you export your work to HTML5 format, its brand kit feature is more comprehensive and it offers more support channels to its customers.

-But overall, out of the two content creation tools under discussion, the definite champion is Canva.
+But overall, out of the two content creation tools under discussion, the champion is Canva.

 I’ll leave you with a summary of the key pros and cons of both tools; and if you have any questions about Canva vs Visme, do pop them in the comments — we read them all and will do our best to help.